ABOUT JAY PATERNO

 Paterno serves on the Board of The Mount Nittany Conservancy and has served on the Board of The National MS Society’s Central Pennsylvania Chapter and chaired a fund-raising campaign for The Centre County Youth Services Bureau.
 In 2008 and 2012 he worked on Barrack Obama’s Presidential campaign as a surrogate speaker.
 In the fall of 2010 he gave an opening speech for Vice-President Joe Biden and in 2011 he attended the White House Community Leaders Forum.

 Paterno is the best-selling author of Paterno Legacy; Enduring Lessons from the Life and Death of My Father.
+He followed that up with the 2020 novel "Hot Seat: A Year Inside College Football's Pressure Cooker."
 He writes a bi-weekly column for StateCollege.com and he has written pieces for USA Today, The Arab News, The New Orleans Times-Picayune, The NCAA News, The Penn Stater, The Centre Daily Times and The Daily Collegian.
 His columns have been cited by Sports Illustrated, ESPN and ESPN.com and even translated for The Epoch Times—the world’s largest Chinese-Language Newspaper.

 In January of 2012 his closing speech at the Memorial Service for Joe Paterno was recognized by American Rhetoric as one of the most important American speeches of the 21st Century.